Configuring latexmk

 instead, but also to specify any extra command line arguments to use.

-You may consider to use one of the following lines:
+You may consider using one of the following examples as a starting point:

-$pdflatex = 'pdflatex -interaction=nonstopmode'; # Do not ask user to fix errors interactively
+$pdflatex = 'pdflatex -interaction=nonstopmode %O %S'; # Do not ask to fix errors interactively

-$pdflatex = 'lualatex -shell-escape'; # necessary for some packages
+$pdflatex = 'lualatex -shell-escape %O %S'; # necessary for some packages which run shell commands

 Specify an output location